Ryuker/AstroWPHeadlessTest/_notes/AstroWPHeadless-notes.md

   - [v] build to static pages in dist folder
   - [v] try to deploy to github pages

-- Implement Markdown Support
+- Implement CodeHighlighting Support
-  - [v] Install Markdown Plugin in WP
+  - [v] Install Code Block Pro and Content Blocks plugins in WP(see below)
-    - bunch of options for this, I went for Code Block Pro - [video](https://www.youtube.com/watch?v=gvYWfY4jrnc)
-      - this renders it out properly on the wordpress frontend
-      - but also allows a graphql node export so we can copy the unrendered code
-        - this requires this plugin [github repo](https://github.com/wpengine/wp-graphql-content-blocks?tab=readme-ov-file)
+    - [] setup query
     - [] test results from API
     - [] render code on frontend, need to copy over the css (see vid)
     - [] add copy button to copy the code to clipboard